 - Culture-led regeneration: a catalyst for growth

-- Twenty-first century housing: healthy spaces for young and old
+- Twenty-first century housing: healthy spaces, healthy communities

 - Zero-carbon city: the challenge and the opportunity

 For confirmed speakers and detailed information, click on the symposium title above.